rokath/trice/docs/TriceUserGuide.md

 - When setting up your first project you need a `triceConfig.h` file.
 - You should **not** use the `./test/cgo.../triceConfig.h` because it is customized for internal tests with CGO.
-- Please choose one of the `./test/MDK.../triceConfig.h` files as starting point.
+- Please choose one of the `./test/*_instrumented/triceConfig.h` files as starting point.
 - Comparing them and understandig the differences helps quick starting.

 ###  9.3. <a name='Settinguptheveryfirstconnection'></a>Setting up the very first connection

-If you see nothing in the beginning, what is normally ;-), add the `-s` (`-showInputBytes`) switch to see if any data arrive.
+If you see nothing in the beginning, what is normal ;-), add the `-s` (`-showInputBytes`) switch to see if any data arrive.
 There is also a switch `-debug` showing you the received packages, if you are interested in.

 ###  9.4. <a name='Avoidbufferoverruns'></a>Avoid buffer overruns